La Mesa Dam and Reservoir: Reservoir

 The La Mesa Reservoir has a maximum capacity of about 50.5 e6m3.
-Water from the reservoir spills into the Tullahan River which transports the water to Manila Bay.
+Water from the reservoir spills into the Tullahan River that passes Brgy.
+Nova Proper (commonly called Bayan) which transports the water to Manila Bay.

 Administration

 The La Mesa Watershed Reservation which hosts the dam and reservoir is jointly administered, supervised, and controlled by the Department of Environment and Natural Resources of the Philippine national government and the is under the joint administration, supervision and control of the (DENR) and the Metropolitan Waterworks and Sewerage System (MWSS).

 Water supply

-The La Mesa Dam is part of the Angat-Ipo-La Mesa water system which supplies water to the population of Metro Manila and surrounding provinces.
+The La Mesa Dam is part of the Angat-Ipo-La Mesa water system which supplies water to Metro Manila and surrounding provinces.

 The water collected in the reservoir is treated at the La Mesa and Balara Treatment Plants.
-The La Mesa facility has a design capacity of 2,400 million litters per day (mld) while the Balara facility has a capacity of 1,600 mld.
-The La Mesa treatment facility serves the western half of Metro Manila while the Balara facility serves the eastern portion of the metropolis.
+The La Mesa facility has a designed capacity of 2,400 million litres per day (mld) and serves the western half of Metro Manila, while the Balara facility has a capacity of 1,600 mld and handles the remaining eastern section.